way2arun/RedHatOpenShift_CICD/README.md

 Finally, you may want to link all things together.
 So that when the `bin-tasks` job in Jenkins ends up successfully, it may trigger the `bin-tasks` build configuration into OpenShift.
 This can be easily done via a new Jenkins job that will use the OpenShift plugin for Jenkins.
 Create such a new job called for example `bin-tasks-deploy` (if your Jenkins runs into OpenShift, you may clone de _OpenShift Sample_ job) and configure this job for watching `bin-tasks` successful result and then trigerring a new OpenShift Built: this is a builtin Build action coming with OpenShift plugin for Jenkins.

 ### #4 - Build pipeline managed out of Source code

+In this variant, you'll see how OpenShift enables

+* Register your app template in OpenShift using `oc create -f https://raw.githubusercontent.com/lbroudoux/openshift-tasks/master/app-template-no-trigger.yaml -n ocp-tasks`,
+* Go to "Add to project" page,
+* Pick the `openshift-tasks-no-trigger` template,
+* Adapt the name of application to `jkp-tasks`,
+* Refer this Github repository (`http://github.com/lbroudoux/openshift-tasks`) or another internal one,
+* Hit the save button (a first Build should now have been started),
+* Declare a new Pipeline build configuration using `oc create -f https://raw.githubusercontent.com/lbroudoux/openshift-tasks/master/pipeline-bc.yaml -n ocp-tasks`

 ### #5 - Build pipeline managed within Source code